-Are spiders web edible?
+Are spiders' webs edible?
 As they're made of protein.

-People are currently looking into what makes spider webs so strong, with hope to make this artificially, they would make great bullet-proof vests.
+People are currently looking into what makes spider webs so strong, with the hope of making the material artificially: spiders' webs would make great bullet-proof vests.

 They've found the proteins in them that make them strong, called Spidroin 1 and Spidroin 2, and you can produce these in the lab.
 But they have to use insect cells to grow it, because the insect cells do some chemical modification and insects are more closely related to spiders.

 They're not at the point where you can scale it up to a bullet-proof vest yet, but it's certainly interesting!